NixOS/rfcs/rfcs/0166-nix-formatting.md

 **Description**

-- If the inherit target is single-line, it is placed on the same line as the `inherit`, even if the following items do not fit onto one line.
+- If the inherit source is single-line, it is placed on the same line as the `inherit`, even if the following items do not fit onto one line.
 - Otherwise, it starts on a new line with indentation, like the others.
   - In that case, the remaining items are force-expanded too, even if they would have fit onto one line in the first place.